richardhealy/prenetics-test/README.md

 ### Decisions:

-- Used redux and redux saga because it separates code with side effects nicley
+- Used React (with Hooks), redux and redux saga because it separates code with side effects nicely.
 - If I had more time, I would break down Home component into smaller chunks as I prefer to aim for Components that are around 50 lines of code for clarity and testings  purposes.